tomgeorge/eca/README.md

 ## Contributing

-Contributions are very welcome, please open a issue for discussion or pull request.
+Contributions are very welcome, please open an issue for discussion or a pull request.